 Heatwaves Community Higher temperatures and more hot days could result in heat exhaustion and increased heat-related stress with vulnerable people within communities increasing the need for emergency response.
 Remote communities are particularly vulnerable.
-All Extreme Climatic hazards Infrastructure Structural, community, cultural More frequent and intense weather events and combination events will undermine the integrity of critical infrastructure, community infrastructure and cultural assets giving rise to increased costs to repair, reinforce, or replace with potential for loss of these assets. heatwaves Phenology Emergency services Environment Infrastructure Higher temperatures and longer dry seasons will increase risk of bog, sand dune, gorse or forest fires in some areas, will impact on the integrity of road composition in these areas and water supply in such areas.
+All Extreme Climatic hazards Infrastructure Structural, community, cultural More frequent and intense weather events and combination events will undermine the integrity of critical infrastructure , community infrastructure and cultural assets giving rise to increased costs to repair, reinforce, or replace with potential for loss of these assets. heatwaves Phenology Emergency services Environment Infrastructure Higher temperatures and longer dry seasons will increase risk of bog, sand dune, gorse or forest fires in some areas, will impact on the integrity of road composition in these areas and water supply in such areas.
 This will impact on resources of the fire services, result in road closures, threat to public safety and potential local economic impact through loss of tourism potential.
+Increased disease prevalence and increase in invasive species.
+Climate change will lead to changes in plant/crop growth patterns.
 All Extreme Climatic hazards Infrastructure Structural, community, Heritage More frequent and intense weather events and combination events will undermine the integrity of Community, Heritage and Cultural Infrastructure, giving rise to increased and significant costs of repair, reinforcement or replacement and possibly rendering assets unviable (note: some assets of heritage or cultural significance, by their nature and historical importance, cannot be replaced).
 Precipitation Heatwaves Bio-diversity Environment More climate extremes - changes in rainfall variability and increased frequency of heatwaves will impact on native species, encourage diseases, weeds, pests and invasive species which will need to be managed appropriately.
 Precipitation heatwaves Environment Bio-diversity Water Services Extreme rainfall events, and heatwave/drought events will increase the risk of impacting water quality and the ability of the local authority to meet the requirements of the WFD.
 All Extreme Climatic hazards All Services Failure by the local authority to plan for, respond effectively and appropriately adapt to the impacts of Climate Change will encourage a negative perception of ability and will impact the reputational status of the area (damage/loss of critical assets, degradation of the natural and historical environment, local economic impact, community abrasion).